Pecos River water or watershed scenery in New Mexico

 Check the near-Pecos gauge, canyon weather, wildfire/road status, NMDGF rules, and NPS reservation requirements if visiting the park.

-Are there special regulations on the Pecos River?+
+Are there special fishing rules on the Pecos River?

 Yes.
-Regulations vary by reach and season, including Special Trout Water and park-specific rules.
+Rules vary by reach and season, including Special Trout Water and park-specific rules.

 Bring the hatch-chart flies, a small nymph box, and a few streamers.
 Then adjust for water temperature, clarity, pressure, and the insects or baitfish you actually see.